 Where to stay in Pompeii to be the first on site?

 As mentioned above, we advise you to arrive as soon as the site opens, to avoid the crowds of tourists.
 The ideal is therefore, in our opinion, to sleep near the site.
-The hotels are cheap and most of them are located near the archaeological site.
+Hotels are reasonably priced, and most are located close to the archaeological site.

 The hosts are lovely and will gladly answer all your questions, which is always great!
 If you’re coming by car, parking is free, which saves you ten euros or so and a lot of stress!
 In short, excellent value for money!